Blossoming bijection for bipartite pointed maps and parametric rationality of general maps of any surface: The -valent case

-First of all, each $W_e \in \Motz_i^j$ can be uniquely decomposed as a concatenation of one (decorated) Motzkin bridge and $|j-i|$ (decorated) primitive Motzkin walks, and translated such that it starts at height $i$.
-Indeed, if $i \leq j$, we consider its reverse version in which we inverse the order of steps and we decompose it by taking the longest possible walk from height $j$ to height $j-1$, which stays strictly above height $j-1$; then the longest possible walk from height $j-1$ to height $j-2$, which stays strictly above height $j-2$; and so on, until we reach level $i$ and the rest gives us a Motzkin bridge starting and ending at height $i$.
+First of all, each $W_e \in \Motz_i^j$ can be uniquely decomposed as a concatenation of one decorated Motzkin bridge and $|j-i|$ decorated primitive Motzkin walks.
+Indeed, if $i> j$ we decompose it by taking the longest possible walk from height $i$ to height $i-1$, which stays strictly above height $i-1$; then the longest possible walk from height $i-1$ to height $i-2$, which stays strictly above height $i-2$; and so on, until we reach level $j$ and the rest gives us a Motzkin bridge starting and ending at height $j$.
+When $i \leq j$, we consider its reverse version in which we inverse the order of steps and we decompose it by taking the longest possible walk from height $j$ to height $j-1$, which stays strictly above height $j-1$; then the longest possible walk from height $j-1$ to height $j-2$, which stays strictly above height $j-2$; and so on, until we reach level $i$ and the rest gives us a Motzkin bridge starting and ending at height $i$.

 Let $e \in \mathbf{E}_l$ be a backward edge, and let $W_e \in\Motz_i^j$.
-By analyzing \cref{fig:Scheme} we can see that a vertex corresponding to a non-horizontal step with odd (resp. even) height have weight $t_\bullet$ (resp. $t_\circ$).
-Moreover, out of $4$, there are always exactly $2$ decorated horizontal steps with weight $t_\bullet$, and $2$ with weight $t_\circ$.
-If $e\in\mathbf{E}_l^{ \nearrow}$, the decomposition of the reversed path of $W_e$ into primitive Motzkin walks and a final Motzkin bridge yields:
+By analyzing \cref{fig:6types} (see also~\cref{fig:Scheme} to compare with a concerete example) we can see that a vertex corresponding to a non-horizontal step with even (resp. odd) height has weight $t_\bullet$ (resp. $t_\circ$).
+Moreover, out of $4$ possible labels on the horizontal step, there are always exactly $2$ decorated horizontal steps with weight $t_\bullet$, and $2$ with weight $t_\circ$.
+If $e\in\mathbf{E}_l^{ \searrow}$, the decomposition of the path of $W_e$ into primitive Motzkin walks and a final Motzkin bridge yields: